Abhi03-tech/Aws-Terraform-Project/README.md

 ### Now, everything is done!!

-### Now, destroy the infra using the following command.
+## Destroy the infra using the following command.

 ```bash
 terraform destroy